ViktorJJF/fastapi_skeleton/README.md

 All API endpoints are prefixed with `/api`.
 For example:

 - `/api/health` - Health check endpoint
-- `/api/v1/cities` - Cities endpoints
+- `/api/v1/assistants` - Cities endpoints
-- `/api/v1/users` - Users endpoints
-- `/api/v1/assistants/{assistant_id}/entities` - Entities endpoints for a specific assistant

 ## Architecture